 The general arrangement is similar to that described for a transverse wind girder:

-- The posts are the upper chords of the consecutive stabilized roof trusses.
+- The posts (if required) are the upper chords of the consecutive stabilized roof trusses.

 Several questions arise in respect of the modelling of a truss.

-It is always convenient to work on restricted models.
-For example, for a standard building, it is common and usually justified to work with 2D models (portal, wind girder, vertical bracing) rather than a unique and global 3D model.
-A truss can even be modelled without its supporting columns when it is articulated to the columns.
+It is usually convenient to work on restricted models.
+For example, for a standard building, it is common and usually justified to work with 2D models (portal, wind girder, vertical bracing) rather than a global 3D model.
+A truss can be modelled without its supporting columns when it is articulated to the columns.

 Nonetheless, it is important to note that:

-- If a global 3D model is used, 'parasitic' bending can be observed, which often only creates an illusory precision of the structural behaviour process.
-That is why 2D models are generally preferable.
+- If a global 3D model is used and appropriate member releases not provided, 'parasitic' bending can be observed, which often only creates an illusory precision of the structural behaviour.

-When the connections between elements which make up a truss beam are bolted connections, with bolts in shear (category A in BS EN 1993-1-8 ), the clearance introduced into these connections can have a significant effect on displacement of the nodes.
+When the connections between elements which make up a truss are bolted, with bolts in shear and bearing (category A in BS EN 1993-1-8 ), the clearance introduced into these connections (which allows slip) can have a significant effect on displacement of the nodes.

-In order to facilitate erection, the bolts are in fact inserted in holes which are larger than the bolts themselves.
-For standard bolt sizes, holes more than 2 mm bigger than the bolt are usually made (usually referred to as a 2mm clearance).
+In order to facilitate erection, the bolts are located in holes which are larger than the bolts themselves.
+For standard bolt sizes, holes which are 2 mm larger than the bolt are usually made (usually referred to as a clearance hole).

-In order for a connection with clearance to transmit to the node the load required by the attached member, the bolt must come into contact with one or other of the connected parts: this is called often referred to as 'taking up slack'.
-For a connected tension member, this slack can be assimilated as an additional extension that is added to the elastic elongation of the member in tension.
-Likewise, for a connected compression member, the slack is assimilated as a reduction in length that is added to the elastic shortening of the compressed member.
+In order for a connection with clearance holes to transmit the load, the bolt must come into contact with one or other of the connected parts which allows slip in the connection.
+For a connected tension member, this slip can be considered as an additional extension that is added to the elastic elongation of the member in tension.
+Likewise, for a connected compression member, the slip is considered as a reduction in length that is added to the elastic shortening of the compressed member.

-The total slack in the many different connections of a truss structure can lead to a significant increase in displacements, which can have various and more or less serious consequences.
-Amongst these, note:
+The total slip in the many different connections of a truss structure can lead to a significant increase in displacements, which may be important:

 - In most of the cases, the visual effect is the worst consequence

 - Increased deflection can lead to a reduction of free height under the bottom chord, which might prevent or upset the anticipated usage.
-For example, the additional deflection of a truss holding doors suspended in a gable of an aeroplane hangar could prevent the passage of the aeroplane
+For example, the additional deflection of a truss holding doors suspended in a gable of an aeroplane hangar could prevent the smooth operation of the doors

-- Increase in the deflection can result in reduction in the slope of the supported roof and even, if the nominal slope were small, to a slope inversion; a risk of water accumulation is therefore associated with an inversion in pitch
+- Increase in the deflection can result in reduction in the slope of the supported roof and even, if the nominal slope were small, to a slope inversion; the risk of water ingress is increased.

-It is therefore essential, where truss structures are concerned, to control the effect of connection slack on the displacements.
+It is therefore often important to control the effect of connection slip on the displacements.
 In order to do this, it is often necessary:

-- To use preloaded bolts (category C connections); or
+- To use preloaded bolts (category B or C connections); or

 - To use welded connections instead of bolted connections.